CobbyElsonfx/Code-Future/README.md

 ### Key Features <a name="key-features"></a>

-- **It  has the home  and about page which provides some basic information about the company**
+- **It  has the home  and about page which provides some basic information about the annual hackathon**
 - **Improved accesibility issues**
 - **Search Engine Optimization**
 - **Uses Linters for writing quality**